9 Life Insurance Beneficiary Mistakes That Could Cost Your Family Thousands

 Mistake #2: Naming a Minor Child Without a Trust

 It feels natural to leave everything to your kids.
 But naming a minor child directly as a life insurance beneficiary can backfire badly.
-Insurance companies cannot legally pay death benefits directly to minors.
-When this happens, a court must step in to appoint a property guardian to manage the funds until the child reaches the age of majority — typically 18 or 21, depending on the state.
+Insurance companies in all 50 states cannot legally pay death benefits directly to anyone under age 18.
+When this happens, a court must step in to appoint a property guardian to manage the funds until the child reaches the age of majority, typically 18 or 21, depending on the state.

 This court process is slow, costly, and entirely out of your control.
-The judge may appoint someone you wouldn't have chosen — potentially even an ex-spouse.
+In 2026, attorney fees typically range from $2,000 to $7,000 for an uncontested guardianship petition and from $10,000 to $30,000 or more when the proceeding is contested by family members or the proposed ward, plus filing fees of $150 to $700 and ongoing surety bond premiums.
+The judge may appoint someone you would not have chosen, potentially even an ex-spouse.
 And once the child reaches legal adulthood, the full lump sum is handed over unconditionally, regardless of financial maturity.

 The smart alternatives: